 - Many women report weight regain is triggered by a stressful event because it’s harder to maintain habits with the anxiety, poor sleep, and brain fog that can accompany cortisol issues.

-To get help balancing your cortisol levels, grab my free guide “Balance Hormones to Stop After Dinner Eating”.
+To get help balancing your cortisol levels, grab my free guide “You’re Done Dieting but Still Want to Heal Emotional Eating”.

 #2 Ghrelin – Why skipping meals doesn’t work… an appetite hormone with a funny name

 Ghrelin is an appetite hormone that builds up the longer you’ve gone without eating.

 Ghrelin makes you feel hungry and is low just after a meal.
 If you’ve ever wondered why fasting is hard for you or you can’t skip meals easily, it’s because you have biological processes, like Ghrelin, designed to help you nourish yourself.